morganey-lang/Morganey/docs/MorganeyIndex.md

 foo/y.mgn
 ```

-Morganey index is required for module REPL autocompletion to work
+Morganey index is not necessary for Morganey interpreter to actually
-correctly.
+load the modules, but absolutely crucial when one wants to TAB
+autocomplete module names in the REPL.